 How to Match Your Qualifications to a Job

-Employers will usually only spend a few seconds deciding if you are a good enough fit for a job to warrant a more thorough review of your resume and cover letter, so you need to make sure that it is immediately obvious that you have many of the skills, experiences and qualities that they value most highly.
+Employers will usually only spend a few seconds deciding whether you are a good enough fit for a job to warrant a more thorough review of your resume and cover letter.
+So, it's essential to make sure it is immediately apparent that you have many of the skills, experiences, and qualities that they value most highly.

-If the job is a good match, the next step is to make a connection between your skills and the employer's requirements is to create a list of the preferred qualifications for the ideal candidate for your target job.
-If a job advertisement is well written and detailed, you might be able to assemble much of your list right from the ad.
+If the job is a good match, the next step is to make a connection between your skills and the employer's requirements by creating a list of the preferred qualifications for the ideal candidate for your target job.
+If a job advertisement is well-written and detailed, you might be able to assemble much of your list straight from the ad.

-Extract any of the keywords describing skills, qualities or experiences which the employer has listed as required or preferred.
-Also review the job duties and make some assumptions about the qualifications needed to carry out those duties.
+Extract any of the keywords describing skills, qualities, or experiences that the employer has listed as required or preferred.
+Also, review the job duties and make some assumptions about the qualifications needed to carry out those duties.

 Get More Information

-Sometimes ads for jobs are very short and don't reveal much about the employer's expectations.
-Try looking on the company's website, since there might be a longer description in the human resources section of their site than in the ad you saw.
+Sometimes, ads for jobs are very short and don't reveal much about the employer's expectations.
+Try looking on the employer’s website, since there might be a longer description in the jobs section of their site than in the ad that you saw.

-Another strategy is to search job sites like Indeed.com by the same job title to get a sense of what other employers are looking for in candidates.
-Also search Google to see descriptions of similar jobs.
-For example, if you are applying for a credit analyst position, try searching by the phrase "credit analyst job description."
-Here's how to use Advanced Search Options to find job information.
+Another strategy is to search job sites like Indeed by the same job title, in order to get a sense of what other employers are looking for in candidates.
+Also, search Google to see descriptions of similar jobs.
+For example, if you are applying for a credit analyst position, try searching by using the phrase "credit analyst job description."
+Here's how to use advanced search options to find job information.

 Need Skills to Include?